Pancreatitis treaetments

 • Infection treatment: Antibiotic therapy may be prescribed to treat bacterial infections associated with pancreatitis.

 • Diabetes management: Insulin therapy or oral antidiabetic medications may be required.
-Lifestyle Modifications:

 • Smoking cessation: Quitting smoking to reduce the risk of pancreatic complications.